 📏 The maths: This one’s simple – just capture the number in Analytics!
 Choose your preferred time period (daily, weekly, monthly or custom) and then step up the process by working out a growth percentage.

 ⚡ Setting some goals for your business?
 We recommend checking out OKRs (Objectives and Key Results) to power your efforts!

 What marketing tools can you use to boost activity on your online store?

 How can you boost your e-commerce metrics and get more eyeballs on (and money exchanged for) your fabulous wares?

 Use social media

-Organic social media means to post to social media without spending any money on social media advertising.
+Organic social media means posting to social media without spending any money on social media advertising.
 Consistently posting organic content can help you build a following and is a great way to interact with your customers day-to-day.

 Build your community

 Give your customers a great experience by being super-responsive.
 Community management means building an awesome relationship with your customers in public online spaces.

 - Liking and commenting on social media posts where your customers have tagged your accounts